openfoodfacts/robotoff/doc/introduction/architecture.md

 Communication between API and workers happens through Robotoff Redis DB using [rq](https://python-rq.org). [^worker_job]

 Jobs are sent through rq messaging queues.
-We currently have two types of queues:
+We currently have three types of queues:

 - High-priority queues, used when a product is updated/deleted, or when a new image is uploaded.
 All jobs associated with a product are always sent to the same queue, based on the product barcode [^product_specific_queue].
-This way, we greatly reduce the risk of concurrent processing for the same product (DB deadlocks or integrity errors).
+This way, we prevent concurrent processing for the same product (DB deadlocks or integrity errors).
 - Low priority queue `robotoff-low`, which is used for all lower-priority jobs.
+- A machine learning queue (`robotoff-ml-model`): this is used to run ML models (logo detection, ingredient extraction,...) on product images.
+Tasks published on this queue should not directly import insights into the database, they should only create image predictions.
+Insights import should be done in a separate job using high-priority queues.

+Currently, we have 4 workers that can process jobs on high priority queues (`robotoff-worker-{1,4}`).
+These workers listen to a single high priority queue each.
+Then can also process jobs published on the ML and low queues.

-Each worker listens to a single high priority queue.
-It handles high-priority jobs first, then low-priority jobs if the high-priority queue it's listening to is empty.
-This way, we ensure low priority jobs don't use excessive system resources, due to the limited number of workers that can handle such jobs.
+By order of priority, they handle high-priority jobs first, then `robotoff-ml-models` jobs, then low-priority jobs.
+This way, we ensure low priority jobs don't use excessive system resources, by limiting the number of workers that can handle such jobs.

+Two workers (`robotoff-worker-ml-1` and `robotoff-worker-ml-2`) are dedicated to the ML model queue, to ensure a good throughput for ML inference.

 [^worker_job]: See `robotoff.workers.queues` and `robotoff.workers.tasks`